/dev/zero

 /dev/zero is a special file in Unix-like operating systems that provides as many null characters (ASCII NUL, 0x00) as are read from it.
 One of the typical uses is to provide a character stream for initializing data storage.

 Function

 Read operations from /dev/zero return as many null characters (0x00) as requested in the read operation.

-Unlike /dev/null, /dev/zero may be used as a source, not only as a sink for data.
-All write operations to /dev/zero succeed with no other effects.
-However, /dev/null is more commonly used for this purpose.
+All write operations to /dev/zero succeed with no other effects. /dev/null is more commonly used for this purpose.

 When /dev/zero is memory-mapped, e.g., with mmap, to the virtual address space, it is equivalent to using anonymous memory; i.e. memory not connected to any file.